 Our Mission: To ensure that individuals of all ages experiencing mental illness and serious emotional or behavioral disturbances can better manage, achieve their hopes and dreams and quality of life goals, and live, work and participate in their community.
 We value the strengths and assets and strive to tailor treatment to each individual and family.

-Cheryl L Mansell, LCSW, is a licensed clinical social worker and founder of New Outlook Counseling Center, Inc. She received her Master's degree from Western Michigan University where her concentration was on Children and Adolescents.
+Cheryl L Mansell, LCSW, RPT is a licensed clinical social worker and founder of New Outlook Counseling Center, Inc. She received her Master's degree from Western Michigan University where her concentration was on Children and Adolescents.
 She has worked in a variety of facilities where she has spent her time cultivating her skills and abilities as a therapist.
-She has been through the Foundational and the Advanced Intensive DBT training, received her certificate in Collaborative Divorce Training, taken Level 1 of Theraplay and has been trained in play therapy and working towards her Registered Play therapist Certification.
+She has been through the Foundational and the Advanced Intensive DBT training, received her certificate in Collaborative Divorce Training, taken Level 1 of Theraplay and is a Registered Play therapist.
+She has also been trained in EMDR.

 Rhonda J Souder, LMHC received her specialist’s of education degree in counseling from the University of Louisville.
 Rhonda has been providing counseling services to individuals, couples and families since 1996.
 She has worked in a variety of settings including a university counseling center, a community agency, and in private practice.She is qualified to counsel adults and adolescents with a variety of mental health issues.